kos-lang/kos/doc/modules.md

 Returns created socket object.

 `domain` is the communication domain, e.g. `AF_INET`, `AF_INET6` or `AF_LOCAL`.

 `type` specifies the semantics of communication, e.g. `SOCK_STREAM`, `SOCK_DGRAM` or `SOCK_RAW`.

-`protocol` specifies particular protocol, 0 typically indicates default protocol.
+`protocol` specifies particular protocol, 0 typically indicates default protocol, but it can be a specific protocol, for example `IPPROTO_TCP` or `IPPROTO_UDP`.

 On error throws an exception.